Please wait while we process your payment

 Arthur’s best knight and the commander of his forces.
 Lancelot has a love affair with Guenever, Arthur’s queen.
 Lancelot is a deeply conflicted figure.
 Although he is considered to be the greatest knight in Arthur’s court, he struggles constantly with feelings of guilt and inadequacy.
 He is doggedly faithful to those who love him, even if they do not always have his best interests at heart.

-A magician who has already lived the future, so he knows what is going to happen next.
+A magician who has already lived in the future, so he knows what is going to happen next.
 Merlyn is Arthur’s tutor and friend.
 Arthur’s creation of the Round Table and a more civilized England is largely due to Merlyn’s influence.
 Although Merlyn is powerful, he is also kind and a little absentminded.

 Arthur’s wife and Lancelot’s lover.
 Guenever is beautiful, jealous, and often petty.
 She is, however, a fundamentally decent person.
 She understands and supports Arthur’s ideas and loves Lancelot despite his great ugliness.